 Skyrim is an insanely moddable game, that’s why we have a dozen articles dedicated exactly to top Skyrim mods.
 One such mod enables you to fly freely around the world, and not in a wooden, no clip fashion, but with full flight animations that will surely make you feel like a powerful if un-lore friendly character.

-Fallout 4 is also one of the games that's really mod friendly.
-It takes an approach to flying that's a bit different than the one seen in Skyrim – through technology.
-Mods enable you to fly using jetpacks in a really immersive and believable way, so much so that you'll think flying was an integral part of the game all along.
+Fallout 4 is also one of the games that’s really mod-friendly.
+It takes an approach to fly that’s a bit different than the one seen in Skyrim – through technology.
+Mods enable you to fly using jetpacks in a really immersive and believable way, so much so that you’ll think flying was an integral part of the game all along.

 Grand Theft Auto 5